How to Install Telnet on Debian 13, 12 and 11

 Use the service name that matches your release, then confirm that TCP port 23 is actually listening.

-On Debian 13 and 12, check inetutils-inetd.service after the line fix:
+On Debian 13 and 12, check inetutils-inetd.service after enabling the Telnet entry:

-On Debian 11, the service to inspect is openbsd-inetd.service:
+On Debian 11, the package is openbsd-inetd, but the service unit to inspect is inetd.service:

 Test Telnet Connections on Debian